 “My life has been full of experiences compelling me to see that at the heart of healthy relationships is collaboration and co-creation.
-In all of my significant relationships, developing a way of life that holds to this understanding has been foundational in my growth and emotional wellness” Sean Tonnet
+This understanding has been foundational to my wellness” Sean Tonnet

-Relationship’s are fundamental to our survival, growth and wellness.
+Relationships are fundamental to our survival, growth, and wellness.
 They are a facet of everything we do.
 A myriad of manifestations permeating our families, work and friendships.
-Relationships are beautiful, complex, restorative and sometime destructive… Essentially, from birth to death we are connected, and indeed, dependant, on others.
+Relationships are beautiful, complex, restorative and sometimes destructive… Essentially, from birth to death we are connected, and indeed, dependant, on others.

 “Professional, Reliable, Established…”